Union Music Service Scholarship

 - This scholarship is for current University of Utah students only.

-- Must be a full-time (12 credit hours each semester) student and maintain a minimum cumulative GPA of 3.0.
+- Must maintain a minimum cumulative GPA of 2.0.

 - Financial need is considered but not required.